x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/deploy-hybrid.md

 - The on-premises organization doesn't have Edge Transport servers deployed.
 The Hybrid Configuration wizard supports configuring Edge Transport servers as part of a hybrid deployment, but configuring Edge Transport servers in the wizard isn't covered in this topic.

 > [!IMPORTANT]
 > Configuring a hybrid deployment with the Hybrid Configuration wizard requires several important prerequisites for the wizard to complete successfully and for the hybrid deployment features to function correctly.
-You must complete all the prerequisites outlined in [Hybrid deployment prerequisites](../hybrid-deployment-prerequisites.md) before you use the Hybrid Configuration wizard to create and configure your hybrid deployment. > Additionally, the [Exchange Server Deployment Assistant](https://technet.microsoft.com/exdeploy2013) is a free web-based tool that helps you configure a hybrid deployment between your on-premises organization and Office 365, or to migrate completely to Office 365.
+You must complete all the prerequisites outlined in [Hybrid deployment prerequisites](../hybrid-deployment-prerequisites.md) before you use the Hybrid Configuration wizard to create and configure your hybrid deployment. > Additionally, the [Exchange Server Deployment Assistant](https://technet.microsoft.com/exdeploy2013) is a free web-based tool that helps you configure a hybrid deployment between your on-premises organization and Microsoft 365 or Office 365, or to migrate completely to Microsoft 365 or Office 365.
 The tool asks you a small set of simple questions and then, based on your answers, creates a customized checklist with instructions to configure your hybrid deployment.
 We strongly recommend that you use the Deployment Assistant to generate a customized hybrid deployment checklist for your specific organization's needs.

 For additional management tasks related to hybrid deployments, see [Hybrid Deployment procedures](hybrid-deployment.md).

 Learn more about hybrid deployments at [Exchange Server Hybrid Deployments](../exchange-hybrid.md).
-Learn more about Office 365 at [What is Office 365?](https://go.microsoft.com/fwlink/?LinkId=266712).
+Learn more about Microsoft 365 and Office 365 at [What are Microsoft 365 and Office 365?](https://go.microsoft.com/fwlink/?LinkId=266712).

 ## What do you need to know before you begin?